Logout

 Practices to Embed Respect for Human Rights

-Walmart works with suppliers and others not only within the company's product supply chains but also beyond, to address systemic issues in industry supply chains (such as forced labor in Southeast Asia).
-The table below shows how Walmart combines sourcing and supplier engagement with philanthropic and industry efforts focused on building supply chain capacity to facilitate systematic improvement in respect for human rights.
+Walmart works with suppliers and others to address systemic issues in supply chains.
+The table below provides examples of how Walmart combines business practices with philanthropic and industry efforts to facilitate systematic improvement in respect for human rights.

 Setting Standards and Expectations for Suppliers